reflectoring/reflectoring.github.io/_posts/2017-07-30-relations-with-spring-data-rest.md

 ```

 We send a `PUT` request to the [association resource](https://docs.spring.io/spring-data/rest/docs/current/reference/html/#repository-resources.association-resource)
-of the customer sub-resource of an address.
+between an `Address` and a `Customer`.
-Note that the Content-Type is `text/uri-list` so valid payload consists of a list of URIs.
+Note that the Content-Type is `text/uri-list` so valid payload must be a list of URIs.
 We provide the URI to
 the customer resource with ID 1 to create the association in the database.
 The response for this result will
 be a HTTP status 204 (no content).

 ## Associating entities from a unidirectional `@OneToMany` relationship

-The other way around, we have `Customer` that has a list of `Addresses` and the `Addresses` don't know about
+Coming from the other end of the relationship, we have a `Customer` that has a list of `Addresses` and the `Addresses` don't know about
 the `Customer`s they are associated with.

 ```java